Housing (Scotland) Act 2014

-The Housing (Scotland) Act 2014 is an Act of the Scottish Parliament which received royal assent on 1 August 2014.
+The Housing (Scotland) Act 2014 (asp 14) is an Act of the Scottish Parliament which received royal assent on 1 August 2014.

 Part 1: Abolition of the Right to Buy

 Part 1 of the Act provides for the abolition of the right to buy policy which allowed secure tenants of councils and some housing associations the legal right to buy, at a large discount, the home they are living in.
 This took effect on 1 August 2016, allowing for two years in which existing council tenants could decide whether they wished to buy their home.
 The policy marked a significant divergence from that undertaken in England and Wales, with the UK Government legislating to extend right to buy to tenants in housing associations.

 Part 3: Short Scottish Secure Tenancies and Antisocial Behaviour Powers

 The Act simplifies the eviction process in cases involving antisocial behaviour by allowing social landlords to make use of an existing conviction as grounds for possession.

 The Act clarifies that a social landlord can suspend an application for social housing under the following circumstances: